Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 Surfshark is a new entry in the crowded segment of virtual private networking providers, and it has proven to be very popular among fans of HBO GO, Netflix, Hulu, YouTube, and many other streaming platforms.

-As it often happens when a new VPN provider enters the market, the hype mill surrounding Surfshark has been considerable; some people are calling it the best VPN solution, or at least one that could soon dethrone NordVPN as the king of Netflix unblocking.
+As it often happens when a new VPN provider enters the market, the hype mill surrounding Surfshark has been considerable.
+Some people are calling it the best VPN service, or at least one that could soon dethrone NordVPN as the king of Netflix unblocking.

 There’s a New Shark in Town

 The first thing that jumps out of the water with Surfshark is that this is a relative newcomer, but this is hardly an issue in the VPN segment because new players come about every few months.
-As of May 2019, Surfshark has only been active for less than a year, but it is already making ripples in the VPN waters.
+As of October 2019, Surfshark has been active for just about a year, but it is already making ripples in the VPN waters.

-As a tech company, Surfshark is a Caribbean species.
+As a tech company, Surfshark is a Caribbean native.
 Located in the sunny British Virgin Islands, specifically in Tortola, west of Puerto Rico.